uiwjs/keycode-info/README.md

 https://uiwjs.github.io/keycode-info

-A simple web page that responds to the pressed key and returns information about the JavaScript'on-key press' key.
+A simple web page that responds to the pressed key and returns information about the JavaScript `on-key press` key.